dgehringer/sqsgenerator/docs/source/input_parameters.md

 ### `structure`

-the structure where `sqsgenerator` will operate on. `composition.which` will select the sites from the specified structure.
+the structure where `sqsgenerator` will operate on. `which` will select the sites from the specified structure.
 The coordinates must be supplied in **fractional** style.
 It can be specified by supplying a filename or directly as a dictionary

 - **Required:** Yes
 - **Accepted:**